mr-karan/terraform-provider-kite/README.md

 ## Warnings and Caveats

-1) The author of this program is currently employed by Zerodha but this software isn't assosciated with Zerodha in any manner.
+1) The author of this program is currently employed by Zerodha but this software isn't associated with Zerodha in any manner.
 This is a completely open and FOSS project.

 2) If you use this program and lose money, don't blame me.
 This software comes with absolutely no guarantees.